Photographers are hired for brains and not gear

 Sidebar about Prices

 Some customers can go very high-end.
-One of the reasons they like to buy things like Rolex or a Lamborghini is they don’t want what they get to be what all their friends have.
+They like to buy things like Rolex or a Lamborghini because they don’t want what they get to be what all their friends have.
 They want an exclusive package that is not easily attainable.

 Some photographers list their prices, which are out of sight to go after this market.
 However, if you can pull off the high-end service necessary with this type of photography, you might be able to lure people with your prices.